Integra-tx/Piggybac_bioprospecting_pipeline/README.md

 - Identifies palindromes and specific motifs with EMBOSS.
   - Rice P., Longden I. and Bleasby A. EMBOSS: The European Molecular Biology Open Software Suite.
 Trends in Genetics.
 2000 16(6):276-277
 - Outputs annotated sequence alignments.
+- The file calculate cons for clustal was downloaded from https://github.com/fomightez/sequencework.git

 ## Quick Start